Eat to Thrive Podcast #6: Detoxing

 1. Reduce the workload for your liver and kidneys by reducing your exposure to potentially harmful substances.

-If you currently drink more than the recommendations, drink in moderation; stop smoking; cut down your coffee consumption; use safety gear when dealing with chemicals like weed sprays, pesticides, cleaners and other household chemicals; rinse your fruit and veg before eating; reduce the amount of highly processed foods you eat; look to replace your personal care products with alternatives that are made without certain chemicals of concern.
-You can search products on this database for more information.
+If you currently drink more than the recommendations, drink in moderation.
+Stop smoking, cut down your coffee consumption; use safety gear when dealing with chemicals like weed sprays, pesticides, cleaners and other household chemicals; rinse your fruit and veg before eating; and reduce the amount of highly processed foods you eat.

 2. Provide the nutrients your liver, kidneys and digestive system require to process and eliminate wastes.